C-section Incision: A healed scar showcasing postoperative recovery.

 3. Unlike other wounds or abrasions, C-section incisions are typically made under sterile conditions in a hospital.
 This means that the risk of infection is significantly lower than with open wounds.
 Cleaning an incision with alcohol may be unnecessary and could introduce unnecessary risks to the healing process.

+An-illustration-featuring-a-large-blue-question-mark-with-a-stethoscope-draped-over-it.
 So, How Should You Care for Your C-Section Incision?

 Here are some guidelines for proper incision care: